v12technology/fluxtion/docs/sections/getting-started.md

 {: .fs-5 }

 ## Developers
+For a quick introduction to programming Fluxtion visit the [hello world](helloworld/helloworld_imperative) examples.

 A series of tutorials are provided that a developer should follow to become familiar with the practical coding of Fluxtion, start with [tutorial 1](gettingstarted/tutorial-1.md).